webcontracts/mark/README.md

 The following switches are allowed
 ```
 --id            # the id for the credit object
 --source        # the source of the mark
 --amount        # how much
 --currency      # the currency
 --destination   # what is being marked
 --description   # a description of why
 --context       # optional additional context
 --timestamp     # unix style timestamp
 --infile        # custom file to use for credits
 --indir         # custom dir to use for credits
+--allowNegative # allows the ledger to go negative
 ```

 or from npm